 Tea and cake in a good cafe is one of my favourite things, and during my time in trendy Palermo in Buenos Aires there was no shortage of options to choose from.
 This is a round-up of my favourite 10 cafes in Palermo in no particular order.
 All have wi-fi and vegetarian options.
+I’m focused on cafes in Palermo because that’s where I lived, but I do think it’s home to the best cafes in Buenos Aires.

 Gorriti 5881, Palermo Hollywood

-Porota was without a doubt home to our favourite cakes in Buenos Aires.
+Porota was without a doubt home to my favourite cakes in Buenos Aires.
 There’s a mouth-watering selection including banana and dulce de leche muffins, chocolate raspberry cupcakes and sprinkle-covered truffles.
 With a huge menu of excellent freshly brewed teas, it’s the perfect place for an afternoon break.
 There’s also a savoury menu of good value sandwiches, soups and salads.
 Inside is cosy and pretty, and there are seats outside too.
 If you’re lucky, you’ll go there on a day when waiter Alejandro has bought his beautiful dog Homero into work.

 Nicaragua 5935, Palermo Hollywood and Gurruchaga 1795, Palermo Soho